MolBIFFM/diana/README.md

 ---

+The following tools are integrated.

+- Shannon, P. et al. (2003) **Cytoscape: a software environment for integrated models of biomolecular interaction networks**, Genome Res., 13, 2498-2504.

+---

+The following algorithms are implemented.
+Additional references are listed in the corresponding source code.

+- Blondel, V. D. et al. (2008) **Fast unfolding of communities in large networks**, J. Stat.
+Mech.: Theory Exp.

+- Clauset, A. et al. (2004) **Finding community structure in very large networks**, Phys.
+Rev. E, 70.

+---

 The following external libraries are utilized.

-- Hagberg, A. A. et al. (2008) **Exploring network structure, dynamics, and function using NetworkX**, Proceedings of the 7th Python in Science Conference, 11-15
+- Hagberg, A. A. et al. (2008) **Exploring network structure, dynamics, and function using NetworkX**, Proceedings of the 7th Python in Science Conference, 11-15.

 - McKinney, W. (2010) **Data Structures for Statistical Computing in Python**, Proceedings of the 9th Python in Science Conference, 56-61.

 - Virtanen, P. et al. (2020)  **SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python**, Nat.
-Methods, 17, 261-272
+Methods, 17, 261-272.